Demand Forecasting: How It Works and How It Can Help Your Business

 - Machine learning capabilities

-Choosing an ecommerce operations software is an important decision, as the software can make a massive difference in your ability to manage your inventory and optimize sales.
+Choosing ecommerce operations software is an important decision, as the software can make a massive difference in your ability to manage your inventory and optimize sales.
 Focus more on getting a solution with the demand forecasting features that best suit your needs.

 3. Staff Evaluation